emtronictech/hassio-casadns/README.md

 ## Configuration

-To use the integration in Home Assistant, you need to add the following configuration to your **configuration.yaml** file:
+To use the integration in Home Assistant, you need to add the following configuration to your **configuration.yaml** file and change the required variables.

 ```
 casadns:
+  - name: <USERNAME>.casadns.eu
     username: <USERNAME>
     secret: <SECRET>
 ```

 Save the changes made in the configuration.yaml file and restart Home Assistant.

-_Modify your USERNAME and SECRET in the above example.
+_Change the variables USERNAME and SECRET in the above example!
 Your username is equal to your subdomain in _\<USERNAME\>_.casadns.eu._